-PROTOCOL-NAME [UNIT- ID] Specifies that the configured rate limit and statistics of the specified protocol will be displayed if the optional unit ID is not specified.
-Otherwise, only the information on the specified unit ID will be displayed.
-The UNIT-ID parameter is only available when the stacking mode is enabled. unit UNIT-ID Specifies the unit ID to display the rate limit configuration and statistics.
-This parameter is only available when the stacking mode is enabled.
+PROTOCOL-NAME [UNIT- ID] Specifies that the configured rate limit and statistics of the specified protocol on the CM-card and all existing IO-cards will be displayed if the optional unit ID is not specified.
+Otherwise, only the information on the specified unit ID will be displayed. unit UNIT-ID Specifies the unit ID to display the rate limit configuration and statistics.